-> Over the course of his long career as an attorney and negotiator, Kahn learned that other people with disabilities or facing different challenges need advocates too—often to fill what he calls a “tremendous gap” between what a lawyer can provide (for a fee) and what they can do for themselves.
+Over the course of his long career as an attorney and negotiator, Larry Kahn C’69 GEd’71 learned that people with disabilities or facing different challenges need advocates to fill what he calls a “tremendous gap” between what a lawyer can provide (for a fee) and what they can do for themselves.
 That’s why he runs a nonprofit organization called Help Now!
 Advocacy, which provides free advice, support, and negotiation to individuals in crisis.
 “A lot of times what people think is a legal crisis is actually not,” Kahn says.
 “They just need some practical advice getting through their situation.”

 Since Kahn founded it in 2004, the organization has assisted more than 8,600 people, largely in the southern Oregon community where it had been based.
 But with most of the work being done over the phone—and with the COVID-19 pandemic amplifying the urgency of his mission—he recently decided to launch a nationwide advocacy hotline (855-4-CRISES), which he believes to be the first of its kind in the US.
 (While there are several existing counseling hotlines and other kinds of employee assistance programs, Kahn claims that there’s never been a wide-ranging advocacy hotline designed to help anyone through life crises beyond psychological issues.)